 The nature of postmodern architecture is a little hard to define.
 It abandons the strict rules of movements such as formalism and instead enjoys a certain amount of wit; this is tongue-in-cheek architecture, embracing ornamentation and symbolism.
 One example is the University of Cambridge’s Seeley Historical Library, which looks like an open book.
 Another feature of postmodernist architecture is knowing references to other buildings in the design, like an architect’s equivalent of a an easter egg in a film.

 The design of the Saïd Business School is similarly knowing.
 The product of a £70 million donation to the University of Oxford from Saudi-Syrian businessman Wafic Saïd, it consciously references the donor’s heritage with a ziggurat (ultimately inspired by the Mausoleum at Halicarnassus, one of the Seven Wonders of the Ancient World, in the Persian empire) but also the traditional design of an Oxford college or a medieval monastery, with a cloistered garden.
 Beyond this, there’s a nod to classical design in the form of an amphitheatre.
 In this way, the business school fulfils all the requirements of a postmodern building: it serves its function, but it also makes a statement that can be read by those with knowledge of the architectural history it references.

-Oxford Royale Summer Schools students will be able to see all of these stunning architectural delights and many more during their time on a 2016 summer course.
+Oxford Royale Summer School students will be able to see all of these stunning architectural delights and many more during their time on an academic summer programme.
 If you are interested in applying, click here to browse our courses.